luma/ts-project-starter/README.md

 > SSL certificate for local dev, as opposed to one signed by one of the official
 > Certificate Authority.
 >
-> You can tell your browser to perminantly accept that certicate for localhost,
+> You can tell your browser to permanently accept that certicate for localhost,
 > but you must remember to replace it for any use outside of local development.
 >
 > You can find the self-signed certificate and private key in `./config/`.

 1. <a name="footnote-1"></a> Well...it doesn't but it does.
 Some members of the working group wanted it to be, others didn't.
 So the spec says it isn't required, but most implementations don't support unencrypted HTTP2.
 You can read a bit more about this on [Mandatory encryption on HTTP2](https://en.wikipedia.org/wiki/HTTP/2#Mandatory_encryption_computational_cost_and_certificate_availability)